zkonduit/ezkl-docs/About_EZKL/RunArgs.md

 Let's go over each in detail with examples.
 Again, we'll be using the `1l_sigmoid` example under `examples/onnx`.

+> Note: We use "computational graph" and "neural network" interchangeably.
+This is due to the fact that `ezkl` can be used for making SNARKs of any computational graph including neural networks.
+You can think of "computational graph" as your model in .onnx format.

 ### Tolerance

-Sometimes, quantization can throw off the output of our neural network.
+Sometimes, quantization can throw off the output of our computational graph.
 We need to quantize to keep model parameters within the finite field or our proof system, but with this margin for error, you might want to increase the range of values your output can be in order to verify.
 For example, let's say we are using a sigmoid layer with 2 values.
 The output should be `[0.5,0.5]` (would be whole numbers depending on `scale`, using decimals for simplicity), but due to quantization, the SNARK's output is `[0.4, 0.6]`.
 You know that this result is just from quantization, so you want to allow more values than *strictly* 0.5 and 0.5 to appear in the output.
 This is where percent tolerance comes in.
 You can set the tolerance for error on model outputs so that the proof verifies on outputs that aren't **exactly** what you're expecting.
 It's a very useful tool.
 You can use it like this:

 ```bash
 ezkl setup -T 1.0  -M examples/onnx/1l_sigmoid/network.onnx --params-path kzg.params --vk-path vk.key --pk-path pk.key --circuit-params-path circuit.params